sarahted/integer-to-roman-jolimoi/README.md

 I committed the `.env` here.
 Since only the port is specified, nothing sensitive.

-For your information, this project uses NodesJS with express in typescript and simple client HTML/JS served with `serve` library
+For your information, this project uses NodesJS with express (typescript) and simple static client HTML/JS served with `serve` library

 ## Install and run project in development mode
 ```